dora-team/dora.dev/hugo/content/capabilities/version-control/index.md

 updated: 2025-12-09
 category: fast flow
 draft: false
-headline: "A guide to implementing the right version control practices for reproducibility and traceability."
+headline: "Version control ensures reproducibility and traceability, serving as a critical safety net as AI accelerates the velocity of change."
 summary: "The use of a version control system, such as Git or Subversion, for all production artifacts, including application code, application configurations, system configurations, and scripts for automating build and configuration of environments."
 ---